Anal Gland Problems in Dogs - AniForte UK

 Care of the anal glands

 The first step is to observe the animal closely and to pay attention to his food makeup.
 This way you create certainty whether the symptoms are caused by diet or by something else.
-Try to eliminate intolerance: grains, rice, rumen and omasum can cause loose stool in your dog.
+Try to eliminate intolerance: grains, rice, beef etc can cause loose stool in your dog.

-As a second step it may suffice to support your dog’s digestion with fibers, especially flea seed (also known as Psyllium Husks), which stimulates digestion and cause the stool to firm up.
+As a second step it may suffice to support your dog’s digestion with fibers, especially also known as Psyllium Seeds or Husks, which stimulates digestion and cause the stool to firm up.
 If your dog tolerates flax seed, that’s also a good option to mix into the feed.
 It can also be helpful to increase intake of coconut shreds or shredded carrots for fiber content.

 As a final step you should consider rehabilitation of the dog’s intestines.
 Sometimes adjustments in the diet will be necessary if the tips above won’t yield any results.